lindenbaum/eipmi/README.md

 session is established will be queued and issued after the session is established.

-All authentication mechanism mentioned in the specification are supported, including *anonymous*, *null user* and *non-null user*.
+All authentication mechanisms mentioned in the specification are supported, including *anonymous*, *null user* and *non-null user*.
 Additionally, all digester algorithms proposed by the specification are supported.

-In case the target BMC only supports *non-null* users the options `user` and `password` need to be passed to a call to `eipmi:open/2`.
+In case the target BMC only supports *non-null* users the options `user` and `password` need to be passed in a call to `eipmi:open/2`.
 In case *null users* are configured on the BMC only the `password` option will be required.
 If the BMC supports *anonymous* logins no options need to be set.